mzyates/techindicators/documentation.md

 ### vortex

 The vortex function calculates the [Vortex Indicator](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:vortex_indicator).
 The function requires four parameters: an array of high prices, and array of low prices, an array of closing prices, and a number of periods used for calculation.
 The function returns the +VM and -VM indicators.

+### adx

+The adx function calculates the [Average Directional Index (ADX)](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:average_directional_index_adx).
+The function requires four parameters: an array of high prices, and array of low prices, an array of closing prices, and a number of periods used for calculation.
+The function returns the positive directional indicator (+DI), negative directional indicator (-DI), and the ADX line.